infrahq/infra/docs/manage/connectors/kubernetes.md

 Enter a **Cluster name** in the text box.

 Copy the commands shown.
 They will add the Helm repo and update it, and then install the Infra Connector onto the cluster.
-Ensure you are connected to the appropriate Kubernetes cluster and then paste the commands into your terminal to connect Infra to your cluster.
+Ensure you are connected to the appropriate Kubernetes cluster, and then paste the commands into your terminal to connect Infra to your cluster.

 {% /tab %}